-Protecting our unique Red Hills habitat for future generations and celebrating life’s passages in a natural, sacred space.
+Protecting and restoring our unique Red Hills habitat for future generations.

 Don is a native of Utah and has always enjoyed the beauty that our planet has to offer.
-He was a Financial Advisor for 30 years and has spent much of the last 8 years since retiring living a nomadic life in his 24ft travel trailer and taking in the diversity of environs that this great country has to offer.
-Don is a newcomer to Tallahassee but his partner has lived on the Miccosukee Land Co-Op for nearly 40 years.
-They are both excited to be part of this effort to preserve this acreage as their property shares part of the eastern border of what will be Hickory Preserve.
+He was a Financial Advisor for 30 years and has spent much of his time since retiring living a nomadic life in his 24ft travel trailer and taking in the diversity of environs that this great country has to offer.
+Don lived in Tallahassee with his late partner, Robby.
+Robby lived in the Miccosukee Land Co-Op for 40 years, next door to the Hickory Preserve.
+They shared their love for the forest nearby and were determined to protect it.

 Anne is happiest when surrounded by nature.
 She is an artist that paints what catches her eye and heart in North Florida-native birds, flowers, trees, fields, and marshlands.